-Married to Martha Hoffmann Blount for 23 years, they have two children, Jud Jr. (19) and Susannah (15).
+Married to Martha Hoffmann Blount for 25 years, they have two children, Jud Jr. and Susannah.
 In his free time, Jud enjoys spending time with his family traveling, hunting, fishing, and seeing live music.
 In addition to being a member and on the Board of Trustees of Fitzpatrick United Methodist Church, he has always been active in the community as a youth coach, president of The Capri Community Film Society, co-chairman of Light the Heart of Cloverdale, and board member of Jubilee Cityfest in addition to being a member of Fitzpatrick Volunteer Fire Department.

-A native of Prattville, Alabama, comes to Vintage Year with a wealth of corporate culinary operational experience.
+A native of Prattville, Alabama, came to Vintage Year with a wealth of corporate culinary operational experience.
 His lengthy tenure at Bonefish Grill as Training Coordinator, Assistant Culinary Manager and New Store Opening Team Member afforded him a great opportunity to utilize and enhance his talents, passions and skills that are necessary to succeed in this intensely competitive culinary environment.
-He brings to Vintage Year his extensive restaurant experience in training, implementation and consistent deliverance of highly executed dishes.
+He brought to Vintage Year his extensive restaurant experience in training, implementation and consistent deliverance of highly executed dishes.
 Brian takes deep pride in his proficiency of cutting the freshest selection of fish and high quality meats with minimal waste!
-He maintains that the best part of being a member of the leadership team at VY is that he is a part of a new culinary and dining standard being created in Montgomery.
+He feels that the best part of being a member of the leadership team at Vintage Year is that he is avidly contributing to a new culinary and dining standard being created in Montgomery.